-Alex Evans – Director
+Sarah Gibb – Director

-Alyson Moore – Services Manager
+Alyson Moore – Operations and Services Manager

 Alyson joined Time and Talents at the end of July 2011.
-She brings her original specialisms in data and IT, processes, logistics, and project management, alongside substantial experience in working with elderly and disabled people in a community setting, and has managed the older people’s programmes at T&T for 3 years.
+She brings her original specialisms in data and IT, processes, logistics, and project management, alongside substantial experience in working with elderly and disabled people in a community setting, and has managed the older people’s programmes at T&T for over 3 years.
 As with many of our staff, her work with older people at T&T is partly informed by her long personal experience as a carer.
 She has over 20 years’ experience of working in the Voluntary and Community sector, having previously worked in a senior role at London Voluntary Service Council.
-She also worked for 8 years in the Social Services department of Wandsworth Council, leading service development and training with hospital social work departments.
-She has lived in Southwark for 20 years.
+She also worked for 8 years in the Social Services department of Wandsworth Council, leading IT service development and training with hospital social work departments.
+She has lived in Southwark for over 20 years.
 Alyson loves the sheer range of activities and genuine care for older and disabled people she sees in the organisation.

 Devon Goodrich – Projects and Premises Officer

 Devon has worked at Time and Talents since May 2010 and previously worked for the Refugee Council and as a builder.
 As well as leading on Time and Talents’ work on the Rotherhithe Shed, and managing our beautiful gardens, he is responsible for the day-to-day running of the premises, working with hall hirers, and coordinating the care of the building and grounds.
 He runs the Green Team project, delivering outreach and in-house gardening to a wide range of other venues with the support of our dedicated volunteers.

 Cindy Glover – Neighbourhood Care Co-ordinator